quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part61_Subtest_9_Assem.md

 :p If four members take 32 days to paint a house, how long will it take two members?
 ??x
-Since four members take 32 days, two members would take twice as much time: \(32 \times 2 = 64\) days. x??
+Since four members take 32 days, two members would take twice as much time:$32 \times 2 = 64$ days. x??

 ---